minkiami/Rocket2fa/README.md

 docker-compose up

+In the same directory where you have saved the yml file.

-then your local machine will listen on port 3000 TCP and wizard of Rocket Chat will start.
+Then your local machine will start listening on port 3000 TCP and a wizard of Rocket Chat will start.